 Towards the later part of 2021, an open call for groups to submit video content, as part of a HIWeather Citizen Science Grand Challenge will be administered.

 This activity involves the development of a “A guidance note for including citizen science in weather, climate and water projects”.
-The note outlines the definition of citizen science, provides a typology of Citizen Science projects, illustrates examples of different types of citizen science projects.
+The note outlines the definition of citizen science, provides a typology of Citizen Science projects, and illustrates examples of different types of citizen science projects.
 The note also raises guide questions for project managers of citizen sciences projects.
-A draft is ready and currently being reviewed for publication process.
-For a copy of the working draft, please email Alicia Cui at A.Cui1@massey.ac.nz
+The guidance note is available for download from the WMO library at https://library.wmo.int/index.php?lvl=notice_display&id=21966.

 A call for papers has gone out for a special issue on citizen science of the Australasian Journal of Disaster and Trauma Studies.
 The special issue will bring together accounts of the research, policy and practice initiatives from researchers, practitioners and the wider HIWeather and other disaster risk reduction community.
 Papers have been submitted and currently undergoing review.
 The resulting special issue will be published online, with open access at no cost to authors or readers.
 The issue is planned to be released this 2021.

 Want to get involved?
 Or have queries regarding the Citizen Science Project?
 Please contact Marion Tan at M.L.Tan@massey.ac.nz